Jane's Guide

 9. Run Your First Payroll 🎉

-• Payroll runs on a 4-day schedule:
+• Payroll runs on a 4-business-days schedule:

 • For staff to be paid on Friday, payroll must be submitted by Monday at 3 pm PT.